tich/homebridge-faber-rangehood/README.md

 </span>

-> [!IMPORTANT]
-> There is no support for retrieving a refresh token on Windows yet.
-The `get_token.py` script only supports macOS and Linux for now.
-Contributions are very welcome!

 # Overview

 This plugin provides Homebridge support for Faber range hoods.
 This works for hoods that are controllable using the Faber Cloud App.